ryanpetris/aur-builder/README.md

 4. Copies local contents to merged directory (which will overwrite any files with the same name)
 5. Processes overrides from the config.yaml file
 6. Runs onmerge.sh script, if present
-7. Generates the .SRCINFO file in the merged directory

 Example: